Fuel Taxes

 Implementation costs are minimal, since most jurisdictions already collect fuel taxes.
 The petroleum industry argues that increased fuel taxes harm the economy, but this is probably not true.
 These costs are primarily economic transfers within the economy, since increased costs to motorists are offset by increased revenues or reductions in other taxes (TDM and Economic Development).
 Higher energy taxes can reduce wealth transfers from petroleum consuming to petroleum producing nations, and the negative economic development impacts that result by providing consumers with an incentive to reduce energy use.
 If low fuel taxes were really beneficial, and high fuel prices were really economically harmful, countries like Saudi Arabia and Venezuela would be economic powerhouses, while high fuel price countries like Britain, Germany and Japan would be economic backwaters.
 This is not the case because higher energy prices motivate businesses to become more efficient, increasing innovation and overall productivity, while low energy prices encourage wasteful use of resources, which is harmful overall to the economy.

+Fuel tax increases are justified on economic efficiency grounds (Clarke and Prentice 2009).
 Although steep, unexpected fuel price increases impose transition costs to the economy (i.e., producer and consumer choices based on low fuel prices are inefficient when fuel prices increase), and transfer of wealth from petroleum consuming regions to petroleum producing regions, a predictable increase in fuel taxes is not necessarily harmful to productivity in a region if revenues are retained within the economy.
-Raising vehicle fuel taxes in the short term can help minimize future economic harm from expected long-term fuel price increases by encouraging consumers to purchase more fuel energy-efficient vehicles now.
+Raising vehicle fuel taxes in the short term can help minimize future economic harm from long-term fuel price increases by encouraging consumers to purchase more fuel energy-efficient vehicles now (TDM and Economic Development).

 Objective